-- 1 crisp, sweet apple, such Honey Crisp, Pink Lady®, Royal Gala, Fuji or Ambrosia
+- 1 apple sweet and crisp, such Honey Crisp, Pink Lady®, Royal Gala, Fuji or Ambrosia

-- 2-3 Tablespoons granola (I used cinnamon raisin granola)
+- 2 Tablespoons granola I used cinnamon raisin granola

-- Dried fruit, such as raisins or cranberries, if desired
+- 1 Tablespoon Dried fruit such as raisins or cranberries, if desired

 - Remove the core from the apple using an apple corer or paring knife, leaving the bottom of the apple intact, if possible.